 A maximum of 4 g should not be exceeded during a 24-hour period.

-Caution: Metronidazole Injection, USP is to be administered by slow intravenous drip infusion only, either as a continuous or intermittent infusion.
-Additives should not be introduced into Metronidazole Injection, USP.
+Caution: Metronidazole Injection USP is to be administered by slow intravenous drip infusion only, either as a continuous or intermittent infusion.
+IV admixtures containing metronidazole and other drugs should be avoided.
+Additives should not be introduced into this solution.
 If used with a primary intravenous fluid system, the primary solution should be discontinued during metronidazole infusion.
-DO NOT USE EQUIPMENT CONTAINING ALUMINUM (e.g., NEEDLES, CANNULAE) THAT WOULD COME IN CONTACT WITH THE DRUG SOLUTION.
+DO NOT USE EQUIPMENT CONTAINING ALUMINUM (E.G., NEEDLES, CANNULAE) THAT WOULD COME IN CONTACT WITH THE DRUG SOLUTION.

 How is Metronidazole Injection Supplied

 Metronidazole Injection USP, sterile, is clear almost colorless solution and is supplied in 100 mL fill bags, each containing an isotonic, buffered solution of 500 mg metronidazole; packaged 24 per case.
 Metronidazole Injection is sterile premixed solution intended for single use only.

 |Metronidazole Injection USP||100 mL (Single Dose Bag)||NDC 68083-373-01|

 Exposure of pharmaceutical products to heat should be minimized.
 Avoid excessive heat.
 Protect from freezing.
 It is recommended that the product be stored at 20°C to 25°C (68°F to 77°F) [See USP Controlled Room Temperature]; however, brief exposure up to 40°C does not adversely affect the product.